IBM/open-prediction-service-hub/ops-implementations/ads-ml-service/doc/installation/README.md

 docker push your_username/open-prediction:latest
 ```

-Your image is now available for non local environments.
+Your image is now available for non-local environments.

 ## Create service